Automotive Battery: What is a battery?

-The Lead-Acid battery consists of a single-piece molded container.
+Furthermore, the Lead-Acid battery consists of a single-piece molded container.
 It is made of either hard rubber or bituminous material.
 This material has high acid-proof and insulating properties and greater mechanical strength.
 It is divided into a number of compartments or cells of the nominal voltage of 2 volts.
-There are total 6 cells of 2 volts each in a 12 volts battery.
+Normally, there are a total of 6 cells of 2 volts each in a 12 volts battery.
 The lead bars connect these cells in series.
-The battery has two sets of plates or electrodes.
+Besides, the battery has two sets of plates or electrodes.
 They are dipped in a solution of the diluted sulphuric acid or the electrolyte.
-One electrode consists of lead dioxide and the other of spongy lead.
+Basically, one electrode consists of lead dioxide and the other of spongy lead.

 When the cells start to function, the acid reacts with the plates to convert chemical energy into electrical energy.
 The negative charge builds up on the lead plate and the positive charge builds up on the lead peroxide plate.
 The manufacturers use bridges for resting the battery plates at the bottom of each compartment.
 So, it helps to contain the sediments between the bridge ribs.
 It also prevents the plates from bridging and shorting by collecting the active material falling from the grid plates into the spaces.
 The molded cover seals the cell with a removable plug for topping up and testing that individual cell/s. the manufacturers provide vent holes to allow the escaping of gases released during the charging process.

-Following chemical processes take place during the charging and discharging of an automotive battery:
+Following chemical processes that take place during the charging and discharging of a battery: